 Fewer than 2 percent of high school student-athletes are offered athletic scholarships, but it adds up to over $2.7 billion annually for D1 and D2 alone, so there’s certainly money out there.

 However, it’s important to understand that most athletic scholarships are not full rides.
-The amount you’re offered has a lot to do with your sport.
-Currently, the NCAA organizes sports into two categories: headcount and equivalency.
+The amount you’re offered has a lot to do with your sport and recent changes to NCAA scholarship rules.

 How do you get a full-ride athletic scholarship?